Aryan235711/FitAi_for_Ipad/CONTRIBUTING.md

 Document bundle sizes, LCP/regression notes, and notable perf wins in the GitHub Release notes so stakeholders see the impact without digging through the commit history.

+## Critical Script Modifications

+Automation scripts in the `scripts/` directory (for example `scripts/component-rollback.ts`, `scripts/baseline-analyzer.ts`, CI helpers) enforce safety guarantees across the regression-prevention system.
+Any change to these files **must** include corresponding test updates in `scripts/__tests__/`.

+Pull requests touching these scripts are expected to:
+- Update or add Vitest coverage demonstrating the new behavior
+- Explain the safety impact in the PR description
+- Keep dry-run defaults intact unless a reviewer signs off on a change

+This policy prevents regressions in the rollback, baseline, and AI workflows.